Evaluation of the Combined Analgesic Effect of Diphenhydramine and Ketoprofen Compared to Morphine in Mice

 Authors

-1 Department of Pharmacology, Faculty of Veterinary Medicine, Babol branch, Islamic Azad University, Babol, Iran
+1 Department of Pharmacology, Faculty of Veterinary Medicine, Babol Branch, Islamic Azad University, Babol, Iran

-2 Department of Clinical sciences, Faculty of Veterinary Medicine, Babol branch, Islamic Azad University, Babol, Iran
+2 Department of Clinical sciences, Faculty of Veterinary Medicine, Babol Branch, Islamic Azad University, Babol, Iran

-3 Faculty of Sciences, Neyshabour branch, Islamic Azad University, Razavi Khorasan, Iran
+3 Faculty of Sciences, Neyshabour Branch, Islamic Azad University, Razavi Khorasan, Iran

 Abstract